-Businesses have been subject to the levy payment since April 2017 and it is payable each month.Are there different levels of apprenticeship?
+Businesses have been subject to the levy payment since April 2017 and it is payable each month.How can an apprenticeship benefit my business?

 In short, apprenticeships are work-based training programmes that are used to develop new and existing employees – whether they’re in first-time positions or existing roles.

 Apprenticeships are available to companies of all sizes and in all sectors.
 There are 1500 job roles covered by an apprenticeship so, whatever your business, there will be an agreed apprenticeship programme which lays out the knowledge and skills required.